tanbiralam/RepoDoc-AI-Readme-Generator/README.md

 4. **Database setup**

 Create a Supabase project and obtain your `SUPABASE_URL` and `SUPABASE_ANON_KEY`.
-The schema is managed automatically.
-For migrations, if needed, run:
+The database schema is managed automatically.
+If you need to run migrations manually, use:

 ```bash
 npm run db:migrate